Mike Yastrzemski Player Props: Giants vs. Mets

-The San Francisco Giants and Mike Yastrzemski, who went 3-for-4 with an RBI last time out, take on Joey Lucchesi and the New York Mets at Oracle Park, Friday at 10:15 PM ET.
+The San Francisco Giants, including Mike Yastrzemski (hitting .268 in his past 10 games, with a double, two home runs, a walk and five RBI), take on starting pitcher David Peterson and the New York Mets at Oracle Park, Saturday at 4:05 PM ET.

-In his most recent appearance, he racked up three hits (going 3-for-4 with an RBI) against the Mets.
+In his previous game he had a hitless performance (0-for-3) against the Mets.

 Mike Yastrzemski Game Info & Props vs. the Mets